muhammadmoosakhan/muhammadmoosakhan/README.md

-👋 Hi, I’m @muhammadmoosakhan
-🎓 AI undergraduate at SZABIST, currently in my third year 🤖 Passionate about robotics, machine learning, deep learning, and computer vision 🧠 Building intelligent systems
-📚 Actively upskilling with DeepLearning.ai courses
-🔍 Looking to collaborate on impactful Python-based AI/ML projects 📫 Reach me: linkedin.com/in/muhammad-moosa-khan/
-⚡ Fun fact: Whether deep in code or jamming on guitar, I love translating ideas into real experiences
+🤖 Hi, I’m @muhammadmoosakhan — a final-year AI undergraduate at SZABIST with a strong passion for robotics, machine learning, deep learning, and computer vision.
+I enjoy building intelligent systems and am currently sharpening my skills through DeepLearning.ai courses.
+I'm open to collaborating on impactful Python-based AI/ML projects.
+When I'm not coding, you’ll find me jamming on my guitar or turning ideas into real-world experiences.
+Connect with me on LinkedIn: linkedin.com/in/muhammad-moosa-khan/